9/28 - Administrative/Customer Service In-Person Hiring Event

 Program Philosophy

-During this 80 percent time, fellows also gain experience performing pre-procedural psychological evaluations.
-Adult Track fellows perform outpatient pre-surgical transplantation evaluations for potential organ transplant recipients and living organ donors.
-These include evaluations within the Cardiopulmonary and Abdominal Transplant Center.
-The Pediatric fellow performs outpatient evaluations in the Pediatric and Adolescent Transgender Health (PATH) service.
+During this 80 percent time, fellows may also gain experience performing pre-procedural psychological evaluations (such as outpatient pre-surgical transplantation evaluations for potential organ transplant recipients and living organ donors and performs outpatient evaluations in the Pediatric and Adolescent Transgender Health (PATH) service.)

 Throughout their experiences and the training year, fellows are required to perform consultation with multidisciplinary medical teams and often play a key role as the psychological consultant to these teams.
 Fellows also have the opportunity to engage in program development, mentoring of practicum students and interns (when on site) and/or teaching of medical residents and other allied health providers during their training year.